JakobGM/astrality/CONTRIBUTING.rst

 Installing dependencies into a virtual environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You should create a separate python3.6 "virtual environment" exclusively for Astrality.
+You should create a separate python3.6 "virtual environment" exclusively for
-If this is new to you, take a look at the `official tutorial <https://docs.python.org/3/tutorial/venv.html>`_ for ``venv``.
+Astrality.
+If this is new to you, take a look at the `official virtualenv
+tutorial`_.

 A quick summation: